Roasted Tomato Hummus

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Slow Roasted Tomato Hummus is not suitable for low-carb diets except in very small amounts, but beans are acceptable for all phases of the South Beach Diet, and they’re great for other low-glycemic diets as well.
-This is great with low-carb pita bread if you’d like to keep the carbs a bit lower.
+With a moderate serving size this Roasted Tomato Hummus is probably lower in carbs than you think, but it’s still a splurge for low-carb diets.
+Beans are acceptable for all phases of the original South Beach Diet, and they’re great for other low-glycemic diets as well.
+This is great with low-carb pita bread, or eat with veggies if you’d like to keep the carbs lower.

 Find More Recipes Like This One: